The Andaman and Nicobar Islands are made up of about 572 islands, out of which only a few islands are inhabited by people. Its capital is Port Blair.

 The Andaman and Nicobar Islands are located in the Indian Ocean and are geographically part of Southeast Asia.

-The history of Andaman and Nicobar Police began with the establishment of the ‘Sebandi Corps’ in 1858 to protect the settlement of the punished in Andaman.
-It was reconstituted in 1867 with a force of 2 inspectors, 3 chief constables, 12 sergeants and 285 sepoys.
+The history of the Andaman and Nicobar Police began with the establishment of the ‘Sebandi Corps’ in 1858 to protect the settlement of the punishment in Andaman.
+It was reconstituted in 1867 with a force of 2 inspectors, 3 chief constables, 12 sergeants, and 285 sepoys.

 The Japanese rule in these islands from 1942 to 1945 destroyed the police and administrative structure of the Andaman and Nicobar Islands.

 As a result, after the re-establishment of British hegemony in 1945, a group of officers and personnel was drawn from the Special Armed Forces of Uttar Pradesh and Punjab by the name of the Deputation Force.